-Losses in that crash were concentrated in technology stocks that reached levels that have nothing to do with their financial fundamentals.
-What happened afterward was totally predictable, even though it didn’t seem obvious at the time
+Losses in that crash were concentrated in technology stocks that reached levels that had nothing to do with their financial fundamentals.
+What happened afterward was totally predictable, even though it didn’t seem obvious at the time.

 Other times, market crashes are caused by major events.
 Examples include the World War II Crash (#7 below) and the Crash of 2020 (#10).
 One was caused by a world war, and the other by a global pandemic.